d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 and classification problems.
 With it, we have reached what would arguably be the state of the art of 1960-1970s of statistical modeling.
-In the next section, we'll show you how to leverage deep learning frameworks to implement this model much more efficiently.
+In the next section, we will show you how to leverage deep learning frameworks to implement this model much more efficiently.